alvarezrrj/alirey/README.md

 Non-admin users creating bookings are redirected to checkout page (user.bookings.checkout) after the booking is validated and stored on DB.
 Users with pending payment are shown a notification badge on their username and prompted to pay or cancel the booking before being allowed to create a new one.

+### Booking payment statuses

+SD::PAYMENT_PENDING: Booking needs to be paid for.
+SD::PAYMENT_CASH: Payment was confirmed by admin.
+SD::PAYMENT_MP and mp_id == null: Booking was paid for, but notification from MP hasn't arrived yet.
+SD::PAYMENT_MP and mp_id != null: Booking paid for and confirmation from MP received.

+## Booking checkout (user/bookings/{id}/checkout)

+Allows non-admin user to pay for their pending booking only if payment status is pending and booking status is not cancelled.
+Creates mp preference on first visit and retrieves it on subsequent visits.
+If preference is expired, booking is deleted and user notified.

 ## Bookings.update (/bookings/{id}/)

 Displays a form for updating/inserting bookings that have a state of BOOKING_PENDING